-As with most things Grooming, it’s a marathon not a sprint.
-Although there are some last minute touch ups you can do.
+As with most things grooming, it’s a marathon, not a sprint for the Baroque and Friesian horses.
+Although there are some last-minute touch-ups you can do.
 For the marathon portion of your grooming, you will need to do what all horse owners do, groom from the inside and out.
 Add to that the trademark jet black color you need to maintain.
-(For tips on preventing sun bleaching and the like, this article can help you.)
+For tips on preventing sun bleaching and the like, this article can help you.

 Lots of mane = lots of stuff in the mane.
 Long and loose braids can help with that.

-For the tail, keep the top natural.
-It’s fairy common to also see the bottom natural and not banged.
+- For the tail, keep the top natural.
+It’s fairly common to also see the bottom natural and not banged.
 Banging a tail can create a very wide bottom, which for a Friesian or Baroque horse can be ridiculously wide and thick.